 Hempcrete is a modern form of natural building that uses the woody inner stem of the hemp plant.
 This is often a by-product once the high value outer ‘bast’ fibre and possibly seeds are harvested.
-This material, known as hurd or shiv, is then mixed with a lime based mineral binder and water and then tamped into shuttering / formwork to form a wall.
+This material, known as hurd or shiv, is then mixed with a mineral binder and water, and then tamped into shuttering / formwork to form a wall.

 It is a low-density infill material that is typically formed around a specially designed light timber frame.
 It is also sometimes placed inside heavy timber frames, in a modern version of wattle-and-daub, in traditional European buildings.
 In fact this is how the technique originated, in France, in the mid-1980’s, although there is some evidence of prior usage.

-It is very similar to the light earth method (LEM) but instead of using clay as the binder for the plant aggregate, a lime based binder is used instead.
+It is very similar to the light earth method (LEM) but instead of using clay as the binder for the plant aggregate, a lime or magnesium based binder is used instead.

 Like LEM, it has a good mix of thermal insulation, some thermal mass and some sound insulation.
 The relatively high mass and good insulation levels evens out temperature variations, ensuring the interior is comfortable in summer and winter.